ArduPilot/ardupilot_wiki/dev/source/docs/sitl-serial-mapping.rst

 Archived: SITL Serial Mapping
 =============================

 .. warning:: This topic is archived.
+The information has been moved to :ref:`learning-ardupilot-uarts-and-the-console`.

 This document attempts to supply information about the virtual serial ports present in ArduPilot's SITL.